lucasrsv/lucasrsv/README.md

 <h2>Hey there, I'm Lucas!</h2>

-I'm a computer science undergraduate, currently working with web development and studying iOS and Flutter development :).
+I'm a computer science undergraduate, currently working with iOS and Flutter development :).
 <br/>
 And I'm also the biggest Arianator you've ever seen! 💃🎤